Do Good Year-Round

 The National Constitution Center.

 LEARN YOUR CIVIL RIGHTS HISTORY.
-The National Constitution Center waives admission on January 15, from 10am to 5pm.
-Go for a reading of King’s I Have a Dream speech (11:45am), an all-ages financial literacy workshops with TD Bank (10:45am and 1:45pm), live, especially-for-kids civil rights-era songs (12:45 and 2:45pm), and all-day arts and crafts and story times.
+The National Constitution Center waives admission on January 20, from 10am to 5pm.
+Go for readings of King’s I Have a Dream speech (11:45am and 1:45pm); live, especially-for-kids civil rights-era songs (12:45 and 2:45pm), and all-day arts and crafts and story times.
 All January, you can donate school supplies (pens, pencils, crayons, copy paper, hand sanitizer, folders, and age-appropriate books).
 Free.
 525 Arch Street

 Visitors to Eastern State Penitentiary’s MLK Day.
 Photo by Theo Wyss-Flamm.